Critical Theory, Etc: An interrogation

 However… If you want an explanation for how it may be wrong to assert that the British Empire was always deeply racist; or that the Palestinians are obviously innocent victims of inexcusable Israeli oppression; or that elite oppressors inevitably use hegemonic narratives to crush their victims; or that choosing your own pronoun may be more trouble than it’s worth, then this may be a useful place to start.

-CT Etcetera is, as it says on the tin, a theory.
-It is overwhelmingly about power and how it flows within and between groups.
-CT Etcetera is allied with a set of modern creeds and mantras which are prescriptions for belief about the person and personal behaviour.
-Prime amongst these is the idea of Identity Politics (IP), which is about the groups (usually victim groups) people choose to prioritise amongst their various notions of themselves.
+CT Etcetera is a bundle of ideas.
+CTCT&PCT are theories about power and how it flows within and between groups.
+But CT Etcetera also includes a set of modern creeds and mantras which are prescriptions for belief about the person and personal behaviour.
+Identity Politics (IP) is an interesting hybrid in that it invites individuals to self-identify as members of victim groups.

 Modern people have been invited to believe that Positive Psychology is the key to psychological well-being.
 (It stresses the possibility of changing one’s view of life as an exercise of will.)
 A subset is known as Positive Parenting.
 The latter enjoins discussion over discipline when dealing with the young.
 It also absurdly proposes that children are born good (as though they weren’t prone to bully one another, and grab their friends’ stuff when no-one’s looking).